-Funds from this project will also be used to increase the frequency of the two additional buses along Route 83.
+Funds from this project are being used to increase the frequency of the two additional buses along Route 83.
 The capital costs of the buses were financed through the AHSC project.
-The GHG reduction benefits and co-benefits from the added bus service are captured under the AHSC project, so as to avoid the double counting of benefits across projects.
+The GHG-reduction benefits and co-benefits from the added bus service are captured under the AHSC project, to avoid the double counting of benefits across projects.